ocicl/ocicl/README.md

 What is it?
 ------------
 ``ocicl`` is a modern alternative to quicklisp.
 It is modern in the sense that:
-* All software is [packaged as OCI-compliant artifacts](https://oras.land/) and distributed from an OCI-compliant registry (the GitHub container registry).
+* All software is [packaged as OCI-compliant artifacts](https://oras.land/) and distributed from mirrored OCI-compliant registries (the GitHub and Docker Hub Container Registries).
 * All software packages are securely distributed over TLS connections.
 * All connections respect ``https_proxy`` environment settings for authenticated proxy support.
 * [sigstore](https://www.sigstore.dev/) is used to ensure the integrity and authenticity of all software packages.